 - AlwaysOn Availability Groups (AG) – basically, mirroring.

 The foundation of both modes is to use multiple SQL Server hosts to distribute workload and also to address issues of disaster recovery, but the exact way they enable high-availability and disaster recovery are quite different.

 - Failover Cluster Instances use clustering technology to create two or more nodes or teamed hosts that coordinate with the domain controller to specify which of those physical nodes will control a virtual instance (IP address, Virtual Network Name, and a virtual instance) — but only one node can be active on only one physical host at a time.
 There’s only a single copy of databases

 - AlwaysOn Availability Groups uses mirroring (server-to-server communication via endpoints) to keep synchronized copies of data on multiple hosts and keep AG listeners pointed at a read/write replica for normal database interactions.
 As well, this enables having read-only replicas allowing for scale-out

-Health of a cluster is defined via a voting mechanism.
+The health of a cluster is defined via a voting mechanism.
 The total cluster is represented as a QUORUM, consisting of a number of host nodes and two possible witness types (file-disk or share-file).

 Each node has a VOTE and the witness also does.
-The cluster must have majority of “online” votes to be viewed as operational.
+The cluster must have a majority of “online” votes to be viewed as operational.
 The counting is affected by the overall scheme.
-In case of a static scheme, the total number of nodes is constant, so in cases where nodes are shut off, they are counted as “offline” and therefore as a negative vote.
+In the case of a static scheme, the total number of nodes is constant, so in cases where nodes are shut off, they are counted as “offline” and therefore as a negative vote.
 In dynamic quorum schemes, nodes that are shut down are removed from the count all-together.

 It is good practice that clusters are more stable if they have an odd number of votes.